preston-56/phase-1-sending-data-with-fetch/README.md

 Just like when we use `fetch()` to send GET requests, we have to handle responses to `fetch()`.
-As mentioned before, servers will send a [Response][response] that might include useful information.
+As mentioned before, servers will send a [Response] that might include useful information.
 To access this information, we use a series of calls to `then()` which are given function _callbacks_.